christophebedard/christophebedard.github.io/_posts/2019-06-06-ros-tracing-message-flow.md

 {% include figure.html
     url="/assets/img/tc4ros/queues_view.png"
     caption="View showing the state of a publisher queue.
-At this timestamp (thin blue vertical line), the first message is removed from the queue and sent to the subscriber."
+At this timestamp (thin blue vertical line), the first message is removed from the queue and sent to the subscriber." alt="view showing the state of a publisher queue"
 %}

 The third analysis is for network packet exchange.
 This is the only analysis that needs kernel events: `net_dev_queue` for packet queuing and `netif_receive_skb` for packet reception.
 Fortunately, Trace Compass already does this!
 It matches sent and received packets.
 I only had to filter out `SYN`/`FIN`/`ACK` packets and those which were not associated with a known ROS connection.
 Then, from a node name, a topic name, and a timestamp at which a message was published, we can figure out when it went through the network, and link it to a message received by the subscription.